Chris O'Dowd: Career

-O'Dowd starred in the United Kingdom in Channel 4's comedy The IT Crowd, BBC Two's Roman's Empire, Red Cap, and the award-winning documentary-drama The Year London Blew Up.
+O'Dowd starred in the UK in Channel 4's comedy The IT Crowd, BBC Two's Roman's Empire, Red Cap, and the award-winning documentary-drama The Year London Blew Up.
 He has also appeared on Irish television, having starred in the RTÉ One drama The Clinic and the drama Showbands alongside Kerry Katona.

 He has appeared in How to Lose Friends & Alienate People in a minor role.
 He has also had roles in a number of films, including the 2005 film Festival where he played stand-up comedian Tommy O'Dwyer, a role for which he won a Scottish BAFTA award, and a small role in Vera Drake.
 He appears in Frequently Asked Questions About Time Travel, a comedy sci-fiction film with Marc Wootton, Dean Lennox Kelly, and Anna Faris.
 He played Liam in the 2007 German film Hotel Very Welcome.

 He starred in the 2009 film The Boat That Rocked, inspired by the story of offshore pirate broadcasters Radio Caroline, which was released in Canada and the U.S. as Pirate Radio.
 O'Dowd plays Simon, the station's breakfast DJ.
 "The breakfast jock on Radio Caroline at the time was Tony Blackburn, so there's definitely an element of him in it," O'Dowd says of his character.
 "And then I called in different Irish DJs that would have been contemporaries of Tony Blackburn at the time, a guy called Larry Gogan and a couple of other people."

 O'Dowd starred opposite Sienna Miller in the film Hippie Hippie Shake, about the groundbreaking '60s magazine Oz, the precursor to a whole generation of lad mags.
 O'Dowd plays Felix Dennis, who later became the publisher of Maxim, and his landmark indecency trial.
 In preparation for the role, O'Dowd met with Dennis, and said, "He was an incredibly charismatic man."

 In April 2009, it was announced that O'Dowd was cast in a remake of Gulliver's Travels as General Edward Edwardian.
 "It's shooting in Pinewood from the end of April", he said, shortly after his participation was announced.
 "I'm just going back to England to learn how to ride a horse...
 I'm a general in the army, so there's going to be a little bit of horse riding.
 I think it's going to be really fun though, we're all kind of learning together."